 Plastic furniture can become very brittle when it freezes, which can lead to cracking.
 In order to avoid this, be sure to store plastic furniture, such as tables and chairs, in a temperature controlled unit.

 Metal is prone to rusting when it becomes wet, which can be very damaging to your furniture.
 For example, untreated rust can lead to the weakening of the metal and cause the material to begin breaking down.
-To prepare your metal furniture for storage, treat any rusted areas with a rust-neutralizing primer and follow with paint to match the metal.
+To prepare your metal furniture for long term furniture storage, treat any rusted areas with a rust-neutralizing primer and follow with paint to match the metal.
 Next, you’ll want to apply a coat of paste wax which protects the surface from water damage and will preserve the metal while it’s being stored.
 Lastly, be sure to keep your metal furniture in a dry Reno self storage unit and for added protection, cover it with a tarp to keep clean.

 Wicker furniture is more delicate than other types of patio furniture.
 Because of its design, dirt and dust often get trapped within the small crevices of the material which makes it more difficult to clean.
 Luckily, the process will be much easier with these tips.
 Start by dusting your wicker furniture with a clean soft-bristled paintbrush.
 The bristles will be able to get into the crevices much easier and will easily remove dirt from those hard to reach places.
 Then, use a cleaning solution of ¼ cup liquid dish soap and 2 cups of water with a microfiber cloth to wipe down your wicker surface.
 You can also add 1 cup of white vinegar to your solution if you notice any mold or mildew.
 And finally, apply a moisture repellent to the feet, legs and anywhere else the grain may be exposed.